-Jackson is an Associate with Bryan Cave LLP in Los Angeles, California.
+Jackson is a Counsel with Bryan Cave LLP in Los Angeles, California.
 His practice covers a range of international and trade compliance issues, including customs, export control and Foreign Corrupt Practices Act.
 He regularly advises clients on U.S. Customs import compliance, including NAFTA/FTA, rules of origin, tariff classification and valuation, and best practices to minimize FCPA risks in transactions involving Chinese subsidiaries, joint venture partners or agents.

 Jackson also works in cross-border transactions, particularly those involving China, Taiwan, Hong Kong and Southeast Asia, and international dispute resolution (arbitration and litigation).
 He assists clients in establishing corporate entities for new investments into China and advises them on continuing obligations in employment and corporate contexts.